manishdevraj/jarvis/README.md

 * Kth closest element to origin
 * Kth smallest or largest number in a sorted array
 * Kth smallest or largest number in a sorted matrix
+* Find maximum capital after investing into K projects
 * Find maximum CPU load
-* Find minimum roms needed for a conference
+* Find minimum rooms needed for a conference
-* Find Nth ugly number
+* Find next interval between given intervals
 * Find median (sliding window median or median from stream too)
 * Rearrange strings with K distance apart
+* Rearrange strings with unique character next to each other
+* Magical candy bags

 ### [[⬆]](#toc) <a name='recursion'>Recursion and Backtracking problem</a>